The OSINT Buyer's Guide: Evaluating Platforms in 2025

 2. Operational Security (OPSEC) Standards

-If you are investigating a sophisticated threat actor, a corporate spy, or conducting due diligence on a rival executive, your investigation must be invisible.
+If you are investigating a sophisticated threat actor, a corporate spy, or conducting due diligence on a rival executive, your investigation should minimize unnecessary exposure and attribution risk.

 - Data Sovereignty: Ensure the platform does not cache or utilize your organization's query data to train their internal AI models.